garykac/shinjuku/README.md

 ### Endgame Scoring

-* +1 vp per customer
-* +2 vp for each good type where you have the undisputed max # of customers satisfied
+Remove the customer type that you have the most of and then count the remaining customers.
-* +1 vp for each good type where you are tied for the max # of customers satisfied

 ## The Map